 In early 2017 the Royal Flying Doctor Service released a research paper entitled “Mental Health in Rural and Remote Communities”.
 This new research reveals remote Australians die on average from suicide at twice the rate of city people, yet are only able to access mental health services at a fifth of the rate of city people.
 It also identifies farmers as among the most at risk of suicide.

-RideWest, a biennial event, has raised over $1,000,000 for the RFDS and specifically the mental health programs delivered by the RFDS in Western Queensland and the Northern Territory.
+RideWest, a biennial event, has raised over $1,000,000 for the RFDS and specifically the mental health services delivered by the RFDS, through their Wellness Out West program, in Western Queensland and the Northern Territory.

 Royal Flying Doctor Service – providing the finest care to the furthest corners to more than 270,000 people each year

-As the primary beneficiary of RideWest, we believe the work of the Royal Flying Doctor Service (RFDS) is vital to bridging the gap for men’s mental health in Australia and we are proud of the difference we help the RFDS make.
+As the primary beneficiary of RideWest, we believe the work of the Royal Flying Doctor Service (RFDS) is vital to bridging the gap for mental health in regional areas in Australia and we are proud of the difference we help the RFDS make.

 The RFDS has been: